2000 Sacramento Monarchs season

 The 2000 WNBA season was the 4th season for the Sacramento Monarchs.
 The team made the WNBA Playoffs for the second consecutive season, but they were shortly swept by eventual champion Houston Comets in the first round.

-Offseason

-Expansion Draft
+Transactions

+Miami Sol expansion draft

+The following player was selected in the Miami Sol expansion draft from the Sacramento Monarchs:

+Portland Fire expansion draft

-The following players were selected in the draft:
+The following player was selected in the Portland Fire expansion draft from the Sacramento Monarchs: